 A Bates Student’s Gap Year Story

 Avery Wolfe ’18 of Anchorage, Alaska, did a gap year in 2013-14.
-Now a graduating senior in 2018, she explains why she chose the opportunity and how it benefited her and her Bates experience.
+Now a graduate, she explains why she chose the opportunity and how it benefited her and her Bates experience.

 In spring 2013, Wolfe was accepted to Bates.
 Her sister had gone East for college, and Wolfe always wanted to do the same thing.
 “I always liked following in her footsteps.”